Bow hunting mountain zebra South Africa

 A fixed blade 2-blade broad head with bleeders

-You decide which brand broad head you would like to use when bow hunting zebra.
+You decide which brand broad head you would like to use.

 Bow hunting Burchell’s (common) zebra South Africa